Open-Systems-Pharmacology/Rosuvastatin-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 The CYP2C9 expression profiles is based on high-sensitive real-time RT-PCR ([Nishimura 2003](#5-references)).
 Metabolic enzyme activity was described as saturable process following Michaelis-Menten kinetics, were the `Km` was taken from literature and the `kcat` was optimized based on clinical data (see [Section 2.3.4](#234-automated-parameter-identification)).

-And several transport protein was implemented into the model via Michaelis-Menten kinetics
+The following transport proteins were implemented into the model with the Michaelis-Menten kinetics

 * OAT3